folio-org/okapi/doc/guide.md

 not need to know anything about module versions -- it only worries about the interfaces being compatible.

+Okapi does require that all modules that have the same id, will indeed be the same piece of software.
+We have adopted a convention of using ids that consist of a short name, followed by a software version.
+For example "test-basic-1.2.0".

 When checking interface versions, Okapi will require that the major version number matches exactly what is required, and that the minor version is at least as high as required.